Ray Scott (singer)

 Carlton Ray Scott Jr. (born December 5, 1969, in Semora, North Carolina) is an American country music artist.
 He first gained attention in 2005 with his debut album My Kind of Music, and has since released eleven albums and two EPS.

 Career

 Scott has a distinctive southern voice and wears a cowboy hat.

 Warner Brothers released his debut album, My Kind of Music, and its title track became a top 40 single in 2005.

 Scott split from the Warner Brothers label two years later.
-He independently released Crazy Like Me (2008) and Rayality (2011), which gave him a physical product on the road and support from Sirius XM.
+He independently released Crazy Like Me (2008) and Rayality (2011), which gave him a physical product on the road and support from SiriusXM.
 "Drinkin Beer" and "Ain’t Always Thirsty" received Sirius airplay, as did one of his best-known singles: "Those Jeans" from the Rayality album, produced by Dave Brainard (Jerrod Neimann, Brandy Clark).
 Then came his 5th studio album in 2017 — Guitar for Sale, produced by Michael Hughes.